SuSlovAS/sqlite3_db_maker/README.md

 # sqlite3_db_maker
-This script creates sqlite3 db
+This script creates sqlite3 db from parser.